sergio11/trust_certification_system_blockchain/README.md

 </p>

-This repository requires the following projects:
+This repository is based on the following projects:

 * [Decentralized application designed to guarantee the transparency, traceability, security and truthfulness of the certificates issued by certification authorities.](https://github.com/sergio11/trust_certification_system_ethereum_dapp)
 * [Configuration for TCS microservices platform powered by Spring Cloud Config.](https://github.com/sergio11/trust_certification_system_blockchain_config)